TheEdoRan/next-safe-action/website/docs/safe-action-client/initialization-options.md

 ## `defineMetadataSchema?`

 You can provide this optional function to the safe action client.
 This is used to define the type of the metadata for safe actions.
 If not provided, `metadata` will default to `undefined` value.
 You can find more information about metadata in the [`metadata` instance method section](/docs/safe-action-client/instance-methods#metadata).
+If you define a metadata schema and you don't call the `metadata` method before defining an action, an error will be thrown.

 Here's an example defining a client with a metadata object containing `actionName` as a string, using a Zod schema: